-The Affordable Care Act is arguably the single biggest advancement for women’s health in a generation.
-It makes it easier for women with insurance to get access to basic preventive care with no additional co-pay—including lifesaving breast cancer screenings and immunizations—and it helps uninsured women (and men!) get access to affordable health insurance that covers quality services.
+Despite repeated attempts to repeal it, the Affordable Care Act is arguably the single biggest advancement for health care in a generation.
+It makes it easier for people with insurance to get access to basic preventive care with no additional co-pay—including lifesaving breast cancer screenings and immunizations—and it helps people who are uninsured get access to affordable health insurance that covers quality services.

 Thankfully, Governor Tom Wolf made expanding Medicaid a priority when he took office in 2015.
-Now, individuals up to 135% of the poverty level can sign up for Medicaid insurance.
+To find out more information about Pennsylvania’s Medicaid program, including eligibility, visit healthchoicespa.com.